fpalini/ev3autonomousdriver/README.md

 # EV3AutonomousDriver

-This is a first experiment with EV3 Lego Mindstorm and OpenCV
+This is a first experiment with EV3 Lego Mindstorm and OpenCV.

 ## Videos
 * [Autonomous Driving - Dashed Track](https://www.youtube.com/watch?v=vgVcyfbCbcc)